chuanqisun/mugen/docs/20241013-project-brief.md

 - Shell: task and flow control for a kernel, with scripting
 - Notebook: sequential cells of computation
 - Browser: hypermedia and navigation

+## Design paradigms

+- Content generation: from nothing to a draft
+- Global editing: globally change the content, find and replace on steroids
+- Local editing: surgical retouch
+- Transfer: change one thing while using another as reference